Alexismc96/streaming-02-multiple-processes/README.md

 Read the output.
 Read the code.
 Try to figure out what's going on.

-1. What libraries did we import?
+1. What libraries did we import? sqlite3, time, multiprocessing, os, datetime, platform, & sys
 1. Where do we set the task_duration?
+3 seconds
 1. How many functions are defined?
+6
-1. What are the function names?
+1. What are the function names? con, cur, cur.execute, conn.commit, conn.close
-1. In general, what does each function do?
+1. In general, what does each function do? create a table
-1. Where does the execution begin?
+1. Where does the execution begin? the bottom of the file
 1. How many processes do we start?
+3
 1. How many records does each process insert?
+2

 In this first run, we start 3 processes, each inserting 2 records into a shared database